Skip to content

 • Does receiving hospice care mean giving up hope?

-• Does hospice work with my primary care physician?
+• Does hospice work with my primary care provider?

 • If my condition improves, can I be discharged from hospice care?